Hasan Arfa

-Hasan Arfa (1895 in Tbilisi – 1983 in Monte Carlo) was an Iranian general and ambassador to the Pahlavi dynasty.
+Hasan Arfa (1895 in Tbilisi – 1983 in Monte Carlo; Persian: حسن ارفع) was an Iranian general and ambassador to the Pahlavi dynasty.

 He was a leading figure in the British military network in Iran.

 Early life

 Hasan Arfa was born in Tbilisi, Georgia (then part of the Russian Empire) to an Anglo-Russian mother and Iranian father.
 His mother, Ludmilla Jervis, was the daughter of a British diplomat and a Russian woman of the aristocratic Demidov family.
-His father, Reza Khan Arfa al-Dowleh, was a veteran Iranian diplomat serving as consul-general in Tbilisi; he later served as ambassador to Turkey and Russia.
-Arfa's parents divorced in 1900, after Arfa and his mother had moved to Paris, but his father, the senior Arfa al-Dowleh, provided comfortable homes in Europe for them.
+His father, Reza Khan Arfa Danesh, was a veteran Iranian diplomat serving as consul-general in Tbilisi; he later served as ambassador to Turkey and Russia.
+Arfa's parents divorced in 1900, after Arfa and his mother had moved to Paris, but his father provided comfortable homes in Europe for them.

 Arfa received his early education from tutors and later attended private schools in Switzerland, Paris, and Monaco.
 In 1914, he joined the Iranian Imperial Guards, and during the early part of World War I that organization sponsored his training as a cavalry officer with the Swiss army.
 He joined the Iranian gendarmerie in 1920, and later, the army.
 As a cavalry officer, he campaigned against rebellious tribes in Azerbaijan, Kurdistan, Lorestan, and during the 1920s and rose rapidly through the ranks.